jbmagination/tshock/README.md

 # TShock Repo
-The repository I use for whenever plugins don't have a download on GitHub.
+The repository I use for whenever plugins don't have a download on GitHub, or anything additional I find on the forums.
 This may be some use to you if you also would like a GitHub download instead of a download from the official TShock website.

 All plugins I add here will come with the proper link associated with it.